dumux/dumux/examples/1ptracer/README.md

 In this example, all equations are discretized using cell-centered finite volumes with two-point flux approximation as spatial discretization scheme.
-For details on the discretization schemes available in DuMuX, have a look at the [handbook](https://dumux.org/handbook).
-We use the implicit Euler method as time discretization scheme for the tracer component balance equation solved in the _tracer model_.
+For details on the discretization schemes available in DuMuX, have a look at the [code documentation](https://dumux.org/docs/doxygen/master/group___discretization.html).
+We use the [implicit Euler method](https://dumux.org/docs/doxygen/master/basic-numerics.html) as time discretization scheme for the tracer component balance equation solved in the _tracer model_.

 # Implementation